RocketCommunicationsInc/astro-www/src/pages/patterns/navigation.md

 It’s best to start with a consideration of the primary objects your application will display.
 How are those objects divided or grouped?
 Is there a hierarchy of objects or a flat organization?
 Are there a small number of primary objects or many?

-## Master-Detail Navigation
+## List-Detail Navigation

-For a small, flat collection of like objects, consider Master-Detail navigation.
-Master-Detail is implemented with a list on the left and a detail panel on the right.
-The Master list shows key information for each item.
+For a small, flat collection of like objects, consider List-Detail navigation, implemented with a list on the left and a detail panel on the right.
+The list shows key information for each item.
 The detail panel shows in-depth information and options.

 ![Master-detail sample app layout](/img/patterns/master-detail-nav.png)